Stonley890/Eye-of-Onyx/README.md

 # Eye-of-Onyx
-This data pack adds a clock to Minecarft: Java Edition for the Wings of Fire: The New World Server.
+A plugin that manages the royalty board on Wings of Fire: The New World